Opus: Echo of Starsong: Plot

 The game takes place in the fictional planetary system Thousand Peaks.
 Players take control of Jun Lee, an elderly adventurer who returns to an unnamed asteroid, claiming that there's an old promise he has yet to fulfill there.
 As he activates an ancient gate, he begins to think back on the woman he made his promise to, Eda, and the adventures they shared together decades ago.

-Back then, Thousand Peaks was recovering from the Lumen War, a 20 year conflict that involved numerous factions from across the galaxy, fighting over a valuable resource known as Lumen, which could be mined from the planetary system's asteroids.
+Back then, Thousand Peaks was recovering from the Lumen War, a 20-year conflict that involved numerous factions from across the galaxy fighting over a valuable resource known as Lumen, which could be mined from the planetary system's asteroids.
 The war officially ended when the galactic megacorporation United Mining claimed an overwhelming victory, but they were unable to suppress the rampant piracy of lumen, so they passed regulations to allow any person who discovers lumen reserves to claim its mining rights, so long as they pay a percentage of the profits to United Mining.
-This began a period of lumen seeking adventurers flooding into Thousand Peaks for a chance at fame and riches, and Jun was one of them.
+This began a period of lumen-seeking adventurers flooding into Thousand Peaks for a chance at fame and riches, and Jun was one of them.

-Jun was an exiled noble from the planetary system East Ocean, who escaped to Thousand Peaks, along with his guardian Kay Volan, to claim lumen mines of his own, so he can redeem himself to his clan.
-During their search for leads to unclaimed lumen, they got into an argument with an intel trader over the authenticity of his intel, until another adventurer, Eda, intervened and purchased it off of the trader.
-After failing to convince Eda of his suspicions, Jun found out that the intel was indeed a trap that lead to pirates who robbed unsuspecting adventurers.
+Jun was an exiled noble from the planetary system East Ocean, who escaped to Thousand Peaks, along with his guardian Kay Volan, to claim lumen mines of his own to redeem himself to his clan.
+During their search for leads to unclaimed lumen, they get into an argument with an intel trader over the authenticity of his intel until another adventurer, Edalune (nicknamed "Eda"), intervenes and purchases it off of the trader.
+After failing to convince Eda of his suspicions, Jun discovers that the intel is indeed a trap that leads to pirates who rob unsuspecting adventurers.
 Determined to warn Edalune of the danger, Jun and Kay decide to follow her ship to the pirate base, thus beginning their journey together.

 Reception

-The game has received "universal acclaim", according to review aggregator Metacritic, with strong praises being given to the game's story.
+The game has received "universal acclaim" for the PC version and "generally favorable" reviews for the Switch version, according to review aggregator Metacritic, with strong praises being given to the game's story.
 Sisi Jiang of Kotaku called the game a "serious contender for [...] game of the year", though noted that the gameplay was "relatively simple".
 RPGFan gave the game a 90/100, with Audra Bowling praising the "creativity and care put into the story".